Pricing science: Technology

 There are a variety of practices by which businesses exploit the methods and results of pricing science to make better pricing decisions, most of which are mediated by technology.
 One organization of the types of technology is to consider (a) general purpose tools used to implement some Pricing Science techniques; (b) use of localized technology, typically standard office tools, configured to utilize Pricing Science methods; and (c) specialized, enterprise-class software designed and developed for this purpose.

 Analytic Technology

 In some businesses, pricing decisions are supported using forecasting and optimization methods executed on an as needed basis using general purpose analytic tools.
 In this setting, when periodic, or ad hoc decisions are made, analysis of historical transaction data sets is performed.
 This approach is often seen in large enterprises which have quantitative analysts familiar with the tools and, to various degrees, with Pricing Science methods, or which retain specialized consultants to perform the analysis.

-So few analytic techniques were used to estimate demand using price, techniques like Linear, Log-Linear Models will be used to predict future demand!
+Few analytic techniques were used to estimate demand using price, techniques like Linear, Log-Linear Models will be used to predict future demand.